 This is also where you can demand a jury trial.
 But, if you live in a state that allows one, you probably won’t have to ask for it.
 In these states, the court assumes that you want one unless you say otherwise.

 In most cases, the arresting officer will take your license and then give you a temporary one.
 This temporary license has an expiration date that matches your appearance at a DMV hearing.
 If you don’t request a hearing, your license will be suspended automatically.
 If you successfully plead your case at the hearing, they may return your license to you.
 But, if you fail to plead your case, your license will probably be suspended for some amount of time.
-The length of time depends on a number of factors, including your BAC and if you have any prior DWIs on your record.
+The length of time depends on a number of factors, including your BAC and any prior DWIs on your record.

 The most common route to getting your driver’s license back is some kind of education, therapy, or treatment program.